snifferchess/pachi/README.md

 This will make Pachi play with max 15000 playouts per move on 4 threads, taking up to 100Mb of memory (+ several tens MiB as a constant overhead).
+It should be about 2d with dcnn support.

 	./pachi -t _1200 threads=8,max_tree_size=3072,pondering